-If you checked this checkbox, it would, and if selected it would install package B as a dependency.
+If you checked this checkbox, it would, and if selected it would install packageB as a dependency.

-Be careful with this option as dependency can install new packages on your behalf but they can also sometimes remove packages you already have installed.
+Be careful with this option as dependency can install new packages on your behalf but it can also sometimes remove packages you already have installed.